-Incheon International AirportIncheon International Airport is the largest airport in South Korea and is Korean Air’s main hub.
+Incheon International Airport is the largest airport in South Korea and is Korean Air’s main hub.
 It is the primary airport serving the Seoul Capital Area and one of the largest and busiest airports in the world.
-Incheon International Airport is also the hub airport for Korean Air, Asiana Airlines, Jeju Air and Polar Air Cargo.
+Incheon International Airport is also the hub airport for Korean Air, Air Premia, Asiana Airlines, and Jeju Air.

 The airport has three runaways and has a passenger capacity of 50 million per year.
 The leading carriers which use Incheon International Airport include Asiana Airlines, Korean Air, China Southern Airlines and Cathay Pacific.